aliza-khan12/Code-Alpha-Task/README.md

 1. Transaction :
 2.
-3. Represents individual financial events, tracking the type of transaction (Deposit, Withdraw, Transfer-In, Transfer-Out), the amount, and the resulting balance[cite: 1].
+3. Represents individual financial events, tracking the type of transaction (Deposit, Withdraw, Transfer-In, Transfer-Out), the amount, and the resulting balance
-4. Account :
+4.
-5.
-6. Manages individual account balances, handles deposit/withdrawal logic, and maintains a vector-based history of transactions[cite: 1].
+5. Account :Manages individual account balances, handles deposit/withdrawal logic, and maintains a vector-based history of transactions
+6.
 7. Customer :
 8.
-9. Links personal customer details (ID and name) with their corresponding Account object[cite: 1].
+9. Links personal customer details (ID and name) with their corresponding Account object
-10. Bank:
+10.
-11.
-12. Acts as the controller/manager class handling the collection of customers, search functionality, and overall banking operations (creation, deposits, withdrawals, and transfers)[cite: 1].
+11. Bank :Acts as the controller/manager class handling the collection of customers, search functionality, and overall banking operations (creation, deposits, withdrawals, and transfers)

 ---